- Rutgers University Copyright Policy

 When using copyrighted works for teaching, instructors are advised to take advantage of copyright limitations and exceptions and to be responsible users of copyrighted works.
 While some education uses fall under copyright limitations and exceptions, not all educational uses are a fair use and may require more consideration.
 These guidelines are intended to help instructors make decisions for the benefit of students and Rutgers.

 Displaying or performing works in the physical classroom

 The copyright law has a simple and useful exception for showing works in the physical classroom, such as on Powerpoints or screen projections.

 Under the exception in Section 110(1), in a classroom or similar place devoted to instruction in a nonprofit educational institution, it is permissible to display or perform works, even if their entirety, provided that when using a motion picture or other audiovisual work, the copy used has been lawfully made.
 This means that you may display or perform works (text, images, musical, audio, and audiovisual works) during a class session in face-to-face teaching, as long as any audiovisual works used are lawfully made copies.
 Pirated versions must not be used.
 It is understood that any license associated with the work applies.

 Keep in mind that this exception only covers physical classroom use for viewing and listening.
-It does not cover reproduction and distribution of materials as handouts or assignments, use in course management systems, or use in E-reserve, all of which are assessed under fair use.
+It does not cover reproduction and distribution of materials as handouts or assignments, use in learning management systems, or use in E-reserve, all of which are assessed under fair use.
 For streaming audiovisual works other than in the physical classroom, please see section on Streaming audiovisual works below.